Bjelland14/Semester-Project-1/README.md

 https://github.com/Bjelland14/Semester-Project-1

 ## Improvements
 - Improved project documentation and readability in the README file.
+- Improved homepage HTML by introducing a clearer semantic structure using the main element.